pdugas/recteq/README.md

 ```

 [tuyapower](https://github.com/jasonacox/tuya) has some notes on how to get
-the local key but I found it on my Android phone pretty simply.
-I connect it
+the local key but I found it on my Android phone much easier.
+I connect it via
-via USB to my laptop, allow MTP access, then I can browse the filesystem on
+USB to my laptop, allow MTP access, then I can browse the filesystem on the
-the phone.
-I found `Phone/Android/data/com.ym.rectecgrill/cache/1.abj` has
+phone.
+I found `Phone/Android/data/com.ym.rectecgrill/cache/1.abj` has logs
-logs from the app and includes JSON-formatted messages that include a
+from the app and includes JSON-formatted messages that include a `localKey`
-`localKey` property.
+property.
 That's the 16-digit local key value needed here.

+> **NOTE** - Hey recteq, if you're listenting, please just expose this value in
+> the app!

 ## Change Log

+* 0.0.2
+  * HACS support
+  * README additions
 * 0.0.1
   * Initial release candidate
   * Works for me.
 Looking for others to test.